LukaLambrecht/ML4DQMDC-PixelAE/dqmio/README.md

 Things to keep in mind when trying to read files from DAS:
 - You will need a valid grid certificate.
 Create one using `voms-proxy-init --voms cms`.
+- The scripts in this folder should contain the correct export command.
+If you still get an error concerning X509\_USER\_PROXY, you can run the command `export X509_USER_PROXY=path` (where `path` should be replaced by the path to where you stored the proxy created in the previous step) and try again.

 Special instructions for job submission:
 - You will need a valid grid certificate if accessing DAS files (see above).